Endermanbugzjfc/Backrooms/README.md

 OF THE HORROR, FOR YOUR FEAR.

 This plugin implements world generator for famous horror scenes.
-Harness them to create surival-, apocalypse-, and genes of game you desire!
+Harness them to create surival-, apocalypse-, and genres of game you desire!

 # Scenes
 ## Backrooms